Why Do my Cloth Diapers Smell?

 My last piece of advice is not to panic when diapers start to smell.
 There is no smell that can’t be fixed, and it’s not something you have to live with if you want to cloth diaper.
 If you’re experiencing smell issues, you’re sooo not alone, we’ve ALL been there.

-Just to let you know, I literally just had to address smell issues with my toddler’s bedwetting pants due to moving and changing water systems.
+Just to let you know, at the time of the first draft of this article, I’d just had to address smell issues with my toddler’s bedwetting pants due to moving and changing water systems.